dimitrisraptis96/design-heaven/README.md

 ### Web Accessibility

 - **[Contraste](https://contrasteapp.com/)** - Contraste is a simple app for checking the accessibility of text against the Web Content Accessibility Guidelines (WCAG).
+- **[Color Safe](http://colorsafe.co/)** - Empowering designers with beautiful and accessible color palettes based on WCAG Guidelines of text and background contrast ratios.
+- **[Stark](https://www.getstark.co/)** - The plugin to help you design and build products that are accessible, ethical, and inclusive.

 License
 -------